-The cost of MPLS can vary widely based on carrier, discount levels, volume commitments, and other factors that can greatly affect the pricing.
-For example, in the United States, the general rate for a DS-1/T-1 MPLS circuit will come with a list rate of anywhere from $750 to $1000 per month - that is $585 per Mbps, compared to $2-$10 of the Broadband Internet lines.
+The cost of MPLS can vary widely based on carrier, discount levels, volume commitments, and other factors.
+For example, in the United States, the general rate for a DS-1/T-1 MPLS circuit will come with a list rate of anywhere from $750 to $1000 per month – that is $585 per Mbps, compared to $2-$10 for standard Broadband Internet lines.
 In other words MPLS is 100 times more expensive per Mega bit delivered compared to other business class connectivity options.

 Playing the Game